meithan/AoC21/README.md

 16m 27s (#4529) / 1h 50m 30s (#5472) - [solution](https://github.com/meithan/AoC21/blob/main/day08)

 A problem that required careful reading to understand it.
-And one for which Part 2 (it was kinda obious what it was gonna be after reading Part 1) took me way too long to solve due to choosing the wrong strategy.
+And one for which Part 2 (it was kinda obvious what it was gonna be after reading Part 1) took me way too long to solve due to choosing the wrong strategy to approach the problem.
+Both solutions are really not difficult or long to code.

 For Part 1, we check only the output words of each entry: